shakilahmed3/walton/README.md

     ***Note: Make sure before run `npm run build`

-    The API will be available at `http://localhost:4000`.
+    The API will be available at localhost: `http://localhost:4000` and the production: 	`https://walton-job.onrender.com`

 ## Usage

 Here's how to use the API:

 -   Use the provided API endpoints to manage categories.
 -   Refer to the Swagger documentation for detailed information on available endpoints.
-You can access the Swagger documentation at `http://localhost:4000/api/docs` when the server is running locally.
+You can access the Swagger documentation at `http://localhost:4000/api/docs` and production: `https://walton-job.onrender.com` when the server is running locally or production.

 ## API Endpoints